 Parents are advised to check schools’ accreditation arrangements with bodies such as the Council of International Schools, the Western Association of Schools and Colleges or the Federation of British International Schools in Asia.

-Since 2011, education has been compulsory from age 5 to 17.
-Public schooling now includes of one year of kindergarten, six years of primary school, four years of junior high school and two years of senior high.
+Education is compulsory from age 5 to 17.
+Public schooling includes one year of kindergarten, six years of primary school, four years of junior high school and two years of senior high.
 English is the main medium of instruction and there are three types of high school, general, vocational and science.
 The latter are selective.

 If you are looking specifically for International Baccalaureate World Schools in the Philippines, you can find selected schools on our sister website: www.ibyb.org.